iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 }
 ```

 🤔 hmm...
 I probably should've used an ordered list for this.
 They _are_ ordered by date.
 Oh well, I'll do that later.
-Back to the matter at hand.
+Back to the drop down menu for revisions.

+## Problem
-Problem: There's no way to close the dropdown with the keyboard.
+There's no way to close the dropdown with the keyboard.
 Clicking or focusing outside of the menu doesn't close it either.

-I'm sure there's more wrong with it than just those couple things, but everything is a WIP here, so...
+I'm sure there's more wrong with it than just those couple things, but everything is a work in progress here, so...
 For the time being, these are the simple requirements I need to satisfy:
 - clicking on the page body or anything outside the menu should close the dropdown
 - tabbing to an element (forward or back) outside of the menu should close the dropdown.
 - pressing the escape key should close the dropdown

-With that in mind, let's use more hooks! 😄
+With that in mind, let's see what hooks can do! 😄

+---

-First I'll add `useRef`, for the top level element of the menu.
+First we'll add [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref), for the top level element of the menu.

 <!-- no-header -->
 ```js